 Related recipes

-I hope you enjoy the recipe for the inspired dish of Mexican rice made with salsa.
+I hope you enjoy this recipe for an inspired dish of Mexican rice made with salsa.
 If you like it, feel free to rate it and leave a comment.

 - Yield: 4 savings 1x